Klortho/django-tutorial/README.md

 # Activate it:
 . env/bin/activate

-# Install Django to it:
+# Install Django and other stuff:
-pip install django
+pip install -r requirements.txt

 # Create the sqlite database `mydb`, and add a superuser account and password:
 ./manage.py syncdb